JacksonCohen/github-directory/README.md

 ### Instructions

 Using any version of [Github's API](https://developer.github.com/) make authenticated requests to fetch users and display them in a directory.
+The list of users could be the authenticated user's followers or following or something else entirely.
+The important part is that the authenticated user is included in the list of users.
-Clicking on a user displays a modal with further user information.
+Clicking on any user displays a modal with further user information.
 When viewing the user that is logged in, the bio should be editable, and should update upon save.

 ##### Directory Requirements

 * Display a list of usernames and their avatars
-* A way to open the modal for each user in the directory
+* A way to open a view for each user in the directory

-##### Modal Requirements
+##### User View Requirements

 * Ability to view the selected user's username
 * Ability to view the selected user's Avatar
 * Ability to view the selected user's Bio
 * Ability to edit Bio for the currently authenticated user
 * Ability to save any changes
-* Ability to close the modal
+* Ability to close the user view

 ##### Constraints and Considerations